 Top Photo Spots: Death Valley National Park

-Death Valley is an incredibly dynamic and fluid park and one thing that is for certain is that if you don’t go prepared, you will be overwhelmed.
+Death Valley is an incredibly dynamic and fluid environment and one thing that is for certain is that if you don’t go prepared, you will be overwhelmed.
 This national park sits on over 3,000 square miles of land and is the lowest, driest and hottest location in North America.
-Badwater Basin sits at 282 feet below sea level and it’s not uncommon for temperatures to exceed 120˚F in the summer.
+Badwater Basin sits at 282 feet below sea level and it is not uncommon for temperatures to exceed 120˚F in the summer.

 Las Vegas McCarren

 Mesquite Flat Sand Dunes